mintapi/mintapi/README.md

 pip install mintapi
 ```

 `mintapi` scrapes Mint.com by navigating a Chrome browser (or Chromium) just as a human would.
 Once logged in, the API allows programatic access to various Mint REST APIs.
-Selenium/WebDriver is used to accomplish this, and specifically, ChromeDriver under the hood. `mintapi` will download the latest stable release of chromedriver, unless --use_chromedriver_on_path is given. **NOTE: You must have [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/getting-involved/dev-channel/) installed, on the `stable` track, and be up-to-date!**
+Selenium/WebDriver is used to accomplish this, and specifically, ChromeDriver under the hood. `mintapi` will download the latest stable release of chromedriver, unless --use_chromedriver_on_path is given. **NOTE: You must have [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/getting-involved/dev-channel/) installed, on the `stable` track, and be up-to-date!** If you run into a `SessionNotCreatedException` about "ChromeDriver only supports Chrome version XX", you need to [update Chrome](https://support.google.com/chrome/answer/95414).

 ## Usage